swcarpentry/shell-novice/episodes/04-pipefilter.md

 Here's what happens when we run `wc -l *.pdb > lengths.txt`.
 The shell starts by telling the computer to create a new process to run the `wc` program.
-Since we've provided some filenames as parameters, `wc` reads from them instead of from standard input.
+Since we've provided some filenames as arguments,
+`wc` reads from them instead of from standard input.
 And since we've used `>` to redirect output to a file, the shell connects the process's standard output to that file.